giesan/store/README.md

 Store provides the ability to write the data structures to a file and read from a file in the [Go](https://go.dev/) programming language.

+This module was inspired by [Perl Storable](https://perldoc.perl.org/Storable).
 The module provides possibility of the data structures in a JSON format or in a binary format.
 During the writing or reading process the file is locked.

 Reading/writing in JSON format were implemented with the standard library [encoding/json](https://pkg.go.dev/encoding/json).